Getting A Job After Burnout:

-One survey conducted in 2015 of 1000 full-time US professionals found that 77% say they’ve experienced burnout.
-The worst part about it is that over 50% said they’ve experienced it more then once.
+One survey conducted in 2015 of 1000 full-time US professionals, found that 77% say they’ve experienced burnout.
+The worst part about it is, over 50% said they’ve experienced it more then once.

 So, if you’re going through work burnout and have considered getting a new job, you have come to the right place.
-Here, we'll discuss ways you can get a job after bad work burnout.
-It isn’t always easy finding a new work environment that is the right fit, but, hopefully with the following tips, it will be easier to get the job you want and need!
+We’ll discuss some tips for how you can get a job after work burnout.
+It’s not easy finding a new work environment that is the right fit.
+Hopefully with the following tips, it will be easier to get the job you both want and need!

-Top Tips to Help You Find a Job After Burnout:
+Top Tips For Getting A Job After Burnout:

-Figure Out Why You Were Unhappy At Your Last Job
+Figure Out Why You Were Unhappy At Your Last Job:

-To find a job that will satisfy you, and lead to less burnout, you need to do some self-reflection.
-Try sitting down and figuring out what made you unhappy about your last job.
+To find a satisfying job going forward, it’s important to reflect on the past.
+Oftentimes, this is simply referred to as self-reflection.
+What made you so unhappy at your last job?
 Were the hours too long?
 Was the pay not good enough?
 Did you work in an unsupportive environment?
 Or, were you simply not passionate about the work you were doing?

 Knowing why you did not like your job, may help you understand why you got to the “burnout” stage in the first place.
-This knowledge alone can help you prevent work burnout in your next environment, as well.
+Thus, deterring you from a similar situation gong forward.
+Furthermore, this knowledge alone can help you prevent work burnout in your next environment.

 Ask yourself, is there something I could have done differently?
 Could I have asked for an assistant for tasks?
 Could I have tried to align myself with a different group of people within the organization?
-Could you have decided to talk with a professional about your problems to see where improvements could have been made?
+Maybe I could have talked with a professional about problems, to see where improvements could have been made?

 Once you know what caused your burnout, and what kind of work environment you prefer, start doing some research.
 If you know what kind of career you want to move into next, then start looking for job offers.
-See which areas of your country are offering positions in your desired field, and do research on any company you plan on joining.
+See which areas of your country are offering positions in your desired field.
+In addition, do research on any company you plan on joining.

 Believe it or not, more then ever before there are reviews about companies from not only customers, but prior employee’s.
 Try to really delve into whatever company you could potentially see yourself working.

-However, if you choose to stick with the same sort of job. that’s perfectly fine as well.
+However, if you’re in a career field you love, that’s perfectly fine as well.
 In short, a little bit of research will go a long way.
 It can help you discover new job opportunities and better work environments!

-Pursue a Job You Are Actually Excited About
+Pursue a Job You Are Actually Excited About:

-Along with researching your next career or job, you want to ensure that you are pursuing a path that you are excited about, something you can truly see yourself engaged in.
-You might not find your ultimate passion right away, but, at the very least you want to interview for jobs that get you excited to work.
+Along with researching your next career or job, you want to ensure that you are pursuing a path that you are excited about.
+Furthermore, something you can truly see yourself engaged in.
+You may not find your ultimate passion right away.
+However, at the very least you want to interview for jobs that get you excited to work.

 Finding your calling in life is tough, for some.
-You might still not know what you want to do as your life’s work, but it's important not to panic.
+You might still not know what you want to do as your life’s work.
+It’s okay, do not panic.

-Is panicking at this point, going to get you where you need to go faster, or just be another stressful hurdle to overcome?
+Is panicking going to get you where you need to go faster, or just be another stressful hurdle to overcome?

 Your circumstance could be used to your advantage.
 In fact, many people mistakenly think that they have to have a passion to leave their job.
 This is not the case at all.
 If you’re willing to take chances and experiment, then this is enough.
 Work burnout is never worth the cost.
 If you’re unhappy with your job and want to have a more fulfilling life, start trying to move in that direction.

 On the other hand, maybe you already know what you want to do and the former job just didn’t match for other reasons.
 Think about job diversity.
-Can you take your current set of skills and work in another type of environment with those skills, or do you just need a more stable workplace in general.
-Maybe you just need a better match in all aspects.
+Can you take your current set of skills and work in another type of environment with those skills.
+Alternatively, do you just need a more stable workplace in general?
+Maybe you need a better fit in a multitude of aspects.

-Another way you can find a job after work burnout is by talking to your friends.
+Another way you can find a job after work burnout is by talking to friends.
 The people closest to you might have the right career advice for you.
-Especially if they know you well, they could be able to help you explore your creative side or even have a potential job opportunity in mind.
+Especially if they know you well.
+They may be able to help you explore your creative side or even have a potential job opportunity in mind.

 Sometimes, your passions and strengths are more obvious to the people in your social group.
 When you talk to close friends and family they can help you see your own strengths.
-Talking to the people around you, also acts as a form of emotional and social support.
-Which can make it easier to switch careers or jobs.
+Talking to people around you, also acts as a form of emotional and social support, thus making it easier to switch careers or jobs.

-Of course, it is risky to change jobs, but if you’re getting severely burnt out at your job, you are still paying a price.
+Surely at times, it is risky to change jobs.
+However, if you’re getting severely burnt out in a current role, you are still paying a price.
 Work burnout leads to unhappiness and health issues, and this is a real risk!
-Really, if you can reframe your mindset, and change your definition of success and risk, then your life can change.
-This only happens when you are willing to change the way you view your work life, though.
+If you can reframe your mindset, and change your definition of success and risk, then your life can change.
+This only happens when you are willing to change the way you view your work life.

 This final tip might seem counterproductive, but is actually extremely helpful to get some distance from work-related stress.
 Don’t go overboard, but try to take some time away from work and career-related thoughts.